adurimurthy/FintechHW_12_3/README.md

 Brian Armstrong and Fred Ehrsam

 ### 🚀&nbsp; How did the idea for the company (or project) come about?
 To enable the easy transactions of trading digital currencies and also provide a platform / exchange for the digital currency trading called as Global Digital Asset Exchange(GDAX).
+Today, Coinbase offers a variety of services including the top 50 crypto currencies traded at (https://www.coinbase.com/price)
 Source: Coinbase - Wikipedia![](https://en.wikipedia.org/wiki/Coinbase)

 ### 🚀&nbsp; How is the company funded?
 How much funding have they received?
 The following is the sequence of funding received by Coinbase since its inception in 2012 as part of a incubator program: